 Test-Taker Resources - Registration, Fees, and Retesting Information

-- CBT test-takers must register online and click Register Today.
-For detailed information view the Registration Tutorial.
+- Test-takers must register online and click Register Today.

 - A current government issued photo ID is required for test taking.

-- CBT test-takers must reschedule and cancel their GED® test appointment at least 48 hours before the appointment time via the test-taker website, Pearson-Vue Call Center or the Pearson-Vue Testing Center (PVTC).
+- Test-takers must reschedule and cancel their GED® test appointment at least 48 hours before the appointment time via the test-taker website, Pearson-Vue Call Center or the Pearson-Vue Testing Center (PVTC).
 Appointments must be rescheduled within the authorized delivery period.